Azure/azure-quickstart-templates/sas9.4-viya/README.md

 SAS Viya boot user account *sasboot* can be used to login to the application.
 You will have the URL to reset the password of *sasboot* useraccount from the outputs section on the successful deployment of the Quickstart.

-<b>Note:</b>You need to bind your servers and SAS Viya Application with an LDAP Server.
+**Note:**You need to bind your servers and SAS Viya Application with an LDAP Server.